Rafael Devers Player Props: Red Sox vs. Twins

 Rafael Devers At The Plate

-- Devers leads Boston with 65 hits, batting .242 this season with 33 extra-base hits.
+- Among the qualifying hitters in baseball, his batting average ranks 116th, his on-base percentage ranks 127th, and he is 37th in the league in slugging.

-- Among qualified batters in MLB action, his batting average ranks 108th, his on-base percentage ranks 124th, and he is 30th in the league in slugging.
+- Devers has picked up a hit in 41 of 70 games this season, with multiple hits 21 times.

-- Devers has an RBI in 33 of 69 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Devers has driven home a run in 33 games this season (47.1%), including more than one RBI in 18.6% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 30 of 69 games this season, and more than once 8 times.
+- In 31 of 70 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.